Top 12 Best Time Tracking Apps for Freelancers

 RescueTime is another time management and productivity app that puts you in control.
 It has several customisable features that work together to help you make the most of your time.

-RescueTime provides you with timely alerts to help you stay focused according to the goals you establish, whether that’s time-bound inbox monitoring or concentrate on a specific task.
+RescueTime provides you with timely alerts to help you stay focused according to the goals you establish, whether that’s time-bound inbox monitoring or concentrating on a specific task.

 Working vs Non-working Hours